199 AI Predictions Scored: Who Actually Knew What They Were Talking About?

 Outcome: Called both the plateau AND the pivot to vertical AI copilots.
 One of the most balanced predictions in the database — and he's not a CEO, not a researcher.
 Just a blogger.

-The pattern: Three NVIDIA engineers, one Stanford professor, one independent blogger, one skeptic, one VC, one CEO.
-The common thread isn't title or affiliation — it's proximity to real deployment and willingness to be specific about mechanisms.
+The pattern: NVIDIA engineers, one Stanford professor, one independent blogger, calibrated forecasters (Alexander, Cotra, Karnofsky), one VC, one CEO.
+The common thread isn't title or affiliation — it's proximity to real deployment, willingness to be specific about mechanisms, and calibrated probabilistic thinking.

 The Hype Merchants (Below 0.25)